 The Robertson Scholar community comes together frequently for formal and informal, planned and spontaneous gatherings.
 Throughout the school year, RSLP hosts scholar dinners, global trends forums, and fireside chats.
 These events are meant to strengthen the Robertson community and provide Scholars with opportunities to have conversations with renowned leaders and change-makers who are confronting some of the world’s biggest challenges and opportunities.
 Scholars also actively participate in the recruitment and selection of new Robertson Scholars.

-Founded in 2001, the Robertson Scholars Leadership Program now currently has over 250 alumni on six continents.
+Founded in 2001, the Robertson Program now currently has over 250 alumni on six continents.
 The alumni community, while dispersed, remains connected through formal and informal channels of communication and support.
-RSLP regularly engages alumni in program events, including the annual All-Robertson Dinners, the Senior Capstone retreat, and the recruitment and selection of new Robertson Scholars.
+The Robertson Program regularly engages alumni in program events, including the regional dinners, the Senior Capstone retreat, and the recruitment and selection of new Robertson Scholars.
 Scholars are encouraged to leverage connections within the alumni community to find summer internships or post-graduate employment, or to simply seek guidance and mentorship in their field of interest.